DMoenks/azure-ad-license-status/README.md

 > DISCLAIMER: The script can merely aid in complying with license terms and agreements.
 It cannot and never will lower or replace the liability to actually comply with any default or individually negotiated license terms and agreements applying to your organization.

+> HINT: The requirements and preparations mentioned below can be deployed by using the provided Terraform module.

 ## 2 Feature overview

 ### 2.1 Organization level